 We’ve tested 76 earbuds and in-ears so far and below are our best picks for the bass earbuds to buy in 2019.
 These picks are not necessarily the ones who scored higher in the bass category box, but rather the ones who have great and enjoyable bass performance, even if it is overemphasized over our target curve, without sacrificing too much detail.
-See also our recommendations for the best earbuds and the best earbuds for sound.
+See also our recommendations for the best earbuds.

 The best earbuds for bass we’ve reviewed so far are the Jaybird X4.
 They have a deep and punchy bass by default, but they are also compatible with the MySound app which gives you access to a great EQ so you can customize your sound to your liking.
-These headphones don’t have a typical in-ear fit and are designed more like earbuds as they don’t enter your ear canal as deeply, making them more comfortable.
+These headphones don’t have a typical in-ear fit and are designed more like earbuds.
+They don’t enter your ear canal as deeply, making them more comfortable.

 Their battery life is around 7 hours, so you might have to charge them daily if you use them at work, but if you use them for sports or commuting, they’ll last a few days.
 They have an IPX7 rating, so they should be sweat and water resistant.